-Each of our foster carers has a professionally qualified dedicated supervising social worker (SSW) to ensure that carers are fully supported.
-The SSWs are always the first port of call for our foster carers.
-The SSW visits foster carers regularly to monitor the standards of care provided, assist the foster carer to play their part in the child's care plan and identify any training needs.
+All foster carers have an identified supervising social worker (SSW).
+The SSW visits foster carers regularly (NMS21) to monitor the standards of care provided, assist the foster carer to play their part in the child's care plan and identify any training needs.